PROTECT YOUR HOME

-What distinguishes NJ Pest Control from other pest control firms?
+What distinguishes nj pest from other pest control companies?

 NJ Pest prides itself on education and team development.
 NJ Pest is one of a handful of companies that are QualityPro® Certified by the National Pest Management Association (NPMA).
 The QualityPro® Certification is currently earned by less than 3% of all pest control companies nationwide.
 NJ Pest is 1 of 18 companies in New Jersey that have obtained Quality Pro® certification.
 This widely respected certification requires pest management companies to ascribe to a comprehensive set of standards.

 The QualityPro® designation demonstrates a commitment to excellence and provides consumers with an easy way to identify and be confident in their selection of a quality, pest management provider.
 We have an Associate Certified Entomologist (ACE) and Certified Wildlife Control Operators on staff to handle any issue that you may have.
 Our experts have in-depth knowledge and hands-on experience in solving complex and involved pest and nuisance wildlife situations.
 We are known as a reliable, honest and cost-effective team of professionals.
 We are committed to continuing our education, using up-to-date technology, and conducting on-going research of new products and techniques.

 What if evidence of an infestation is found?